 3. Couch Stretch

 For those of us who sit a lot during the day, it’s important to open up our hip flexors.
 My favorite way to do this is the couch stretch.
 (Check out that link for tips on doing it correctly!)
+This really opens up the front of the hips, but should be used it conjunction dynamic stretches or drills to improve hip extension while running.

 I also think its important to squat throughout the day.
 I’ve read so much information about how this movement is one we used to be in all the time (back before chairs existed, and also when we were just learning to walk.)
-Sometimes when I am reading blogs in the morning I will put my laptop on the coffee table and try to do a few minute of squatting and alternate it with sitting in different positions to stretch out my hips.
+Sometimes when I am reading blogs in the morning I will put my laptop on the coffee table and try to do a few minute of squatting while shifting my hips around and alternate it with sitting in different positions to stretch out my hips.

 5. Mid-back Mobility